A Local’s Guide to Paris’ Arrondissements

 Located in the east of Paris, the 11th Arrondissement lies between the squares Nation, Bastille, and République and occupies part of what was once the Faubourg Saint Antoine and the Faubourg du Temple.
 This is one of the Paris areas without tourist sites, but it has kept its local charm.

-Under the shadow of the formidable Bastille Prison, the district flourished during the reign of King Louis XIV.
+Under the shadow of the formidable Bastille Prison, the district flourished during King Louis XIV’s reign.
 Feeding Versailles’ hunger for refined furnishings, the Sun King made it a tax-free zone for furniture-makers and other craftsmen.

-This working-class district later became a revolutionary hotbed, especially during the June 1832 Rebellion (also known as the Paris Uprising of 1832), which was Victor Hugo’s inspiration for his legendary book Les Misérables.
+This working-class district later became a revolutionary hotbed, especially during the June 1832 Rebellion (also known as the Paris Uprising of 1832), which inspired Victor Hugo’s legendary book Les Misérables.

-During the 19th century, with industrialization, the 11th Arrondissement saw the construction of many factories, especially in the fields of textiles, metals, glass, and ceramics.
-Some of these factories still exist, converted into trendy hotels, shops, or 21st-century museums like the Atelier des Lumières.
+With industrialization in the 19th century, the 11th Arrondissement saw the construction of many factories, especially in the fields of textiles, metals, glass, and ceramics.
+Some of these factories still exist, perhaps converted into trendy hotels, shops, or 21st-century museums like the Atelier des Lumières.

 Today, Paris 11 retains its working-class roots, and its revolutionary spirit is now manifested in the form of inventive restaurants, hip cafés, and creative shops.
 It is also known for its night activity and festive character, with very cool places to party for people under 25: Lautrec, Mansart, Sans Souci, Chez Moune, and le Carmen for those looking for the long run …